vahidAK/PatMat/README.md

                         repo's patmat directory.
   --whatshap_vcf WHATSHAP_VCF, -wv WHATSHAP_VCF
-                        Path to the WhatsHap phased vcf file that is produced from phasing input vcf file using nanopore reads via WhatsHap.
-This can be useful when the chromosome-scale phased variants are very sparce.
+                        Path to the WhatsHap phased vcf file that is produced from phasing input vcf file using nanopore reads.
+This can be useful when the chromosome-scale phased variants are very sparse.
 File must be sorted and indexed using tabix.
   --whatshap_block WHATSHAP_BLOCK, -wb WHATSHAP_BLOCK
                         Path to the WhatsHap block file.
 This file can be created using whatshap stats command.
 File must be converted to a bed format with chromosome start end in the first three columns (First row must be header).
-If no block file is given then the assumption is that the last part after : sign in the 10th column is the phase set (PS) name and blocks will be calculated internally.
+If no block file is given then the assumption is that the last part after ":" sign in the 10th column is the phase set (PS) name and blocks will be calculated internally.
   --black_list BLACK_LIST, -bl BLACK_LIST
-                        List of regions to ignore phased varinats at them.
+                        List of regions to ignore phased variants at them.
                         Three first columns must be chromosome start end.
-If black list is given the vcf file must be indexed using tabix.
+If a black list is given the vcf file must be indexed using tabix.
   --hapratio HAPRATIO, -hr HAPRATIO
-                        0-1 .
-Minimmum ratio of variants a read must have from a haplotype to assign it to that haplotype.
+                        0-1.
+Minimum ratio of variants a read must have from a haplotype to assign it to that haplotype.
 Default is 0.75.
 Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq phased
                         variants.
-In this case, it is minimum ratio of phased variants at a block that supports the dicision based on strand-seq phased varinats.
+In this case, it is the minimum ratio of phased variants at a block that supports the decision based on strand-seq phased variants.
   --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
-                        Only include bases with phred score higher or equal than this option.
-Default is >=7. if your bam does not incude base quality data or cannot be read this option will not be use.
+                        Only include bases with phred score higher or equal to this option.
+The default is >=7. if your bam does not include base quality data or cannot be obtained this option will not be used.
   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
-                        An integer value to specify thereshold for filtering reads based om mapping quality.
+                        An integer value to specify threshold for filtering reads based on mapping quality.
 Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
-                        minimum number of phased variants must a read have to be phased.
+                        Minimum number of phased variants must a read have to be phased.
 Default= 1.
 Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq
                         phased variants.
-In this case, it is the minimum number of phased variants at a block that need to support the dicision based on strand-seq phased varinats.
+In this case, it is the minimum number of phased variants at a block that need to support the decision based on strand-seq phased variants.
   --min_read_number MIN_READ_NUMBER, -mr MIN_READ_NUMBER
-                        minimum number of reads to support a variant to assign to each haplotype.
+                        Minimum number of reads to support a variant to assign to each haplotype.
 Default= 2 --min_cg MIN_CG, -mcg MIN_CG
-                        Minimmum number of CpGs an iDMR must have to consider it for PofO assignment.
+                        Minimum number of CpGs an iDMR must have to consider it for PofO assignment.
 Default is 5.
   --cpg_difference CPG_DIFFERENCE, -cd CPG_DIFFERENCE
                         Minimum cut off for the fraction of CpGs between haplotypes must be differentially methylated at an iDMR to consider it for PofO assignment.
 Default is 0.1.
-  --threads THREADS, -t THREADS
+  --include_all_variants, -iav
-                        Number of parallel processes.
-Default is 4.
+                        By default, only variants that have "PASS" or "." in the FILTER column of the input vcf file will be used.
-  --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
+                        Select this flag if you want to use all the variants.
-                        Chunk per process.
-Default is 100 --include_supplementary, -is
+  --include_supplementary, -is
                         Also include supplementary reads (Not recommended).
   --include_indels, -ind